 The highlight of the trip was definitely Universal.
 I’d bought VIP tour passes which gave us not only a VIP tour, but unlimited front of the line passes and a full buffet.
 More importantly though, it gave us the Bates Motel.

 The Bates Motel was a surreal opportunity!
 I was able to stand on the doorstep of the Bates House.
 The film history made at that house… WOW.
 Harry Potter World and a frothy ‘Butter Beer’ were hits with the girls.

 I’m not sure if we could have fit anything more in those packed, but very fun, days

-Which brings us to present day, and the start of my week as a Major League at Red Sox Fantasy Camp.
+Which brings us to present day, and the start of my week as a Major Leaguer at Red Sox Fantasy Camp.